Stylus adds variables, nesting, mixins, and more to regular CSS. It also allows you to (optionally) omit extra characters like braces and semicolons.

 First, make sure you've read Setting Language Options.

-To set options for all Stylus files in a project simultaneously, open Project Settings and choose the Stylus category under Languages.
+To set options for all Stylus files in a project simultaneously, open Project Settings > Stylus.
 To change options for just one file, select it and use the inspector pane shown above.